KEINOS/Hello-Cobra/.devcontainer/README.md

   - [Dockerfile](Dockerfile): Alpine based Golang development container.
   - [postCreateCommand.sh](postCreateCommand.sh): Initialization script that runs after the container and the VSCode server is up and before connection from VSCode.
   - [settings.vscode.json](settings.vscode.json): Additional VSCode Settings.
-  - [welcome.sh](welcome.sh): Bash script that pre-runs to display the welcome message in the terminal.
-It will display basic info and TIPs to use.
+  - [welcome.sh](welcome.sh): Bash script to display the welcome message in the terminal when first login.
+It will display the basic info and TIPs to use.